 You've made it to the midweek!
-Why not start with some morning affirmations or maybe some journaling to accompany your zero-waste coffee?
+Why not start with some morning affirmations or maybe kick start your writing habit with some journal prompts to accompany your zero-waste coffee?
 And pat yourself on the back while reading the following motivational Wednesday quotes.

 My attitude toward progress has passed from antagonism to boredom.
 I have long ceased to argue with people who prefer Thursday to Wednesday because it is Thursday.

 ~ Gilbert K. Chesterton

 According to organizational psychologist Andrew Naber, the average person spends approximately one-third of their life at work.
 No matter what your environment at the office is, you’ll want to be productive and achieve your weekly goals, so we must match it with a positive mindset.

 As cliche as it sounds, we can exercise mental toughness by believing in ourselves.
 In a study, that's one of the twelve attributes of mental toughness top athletes ranked1.
 The researchers also categorized those attributes into four dimensions: attitude, training, competition, and post-competition.
 And yes, even if we're not athletes, mastering these attributes can significantly benefit us.